FrostyNick/dotfiles/readme.md

     <summary>What's in this config?</summary>

 - Working LSP.
 Search LSP in <kbd>leader + ?</kbd> for LSP keybinds.
+    - <kbd>gr</kbd> - rename variable based on code context. (it won't mess up other variables)
+    - <kbd>gd</kbd> - go to definition.
 - Much more sane defaults for coding, tabs, etc.
 - Minimal design.
 - Loads in about 100ms as of today; after optimizing a few of the new plugins, it would probably drop to around 80ms.
 Also benchmarks vary on other devices.
-- Many things revolve around the existing vim keybinds especially if they're useful keybinds.
+- Several keybinds while being mindful about existing vim keybinds; especially if they're useful keybinds.
     - <kbd>leader + ,</kbd> to see previous files.
 In plain vim, <kbd>:bro
       o</kbd> is the shortest alternative.
     - <kbd>leader + t</kbd> to open terminal in a vertical split.
     - <kbd>leader + b</kbd> to switch/see buffers.
-    - <kbd>gr</kbd> - rename variable based on code context (it won't mess up other variables).
-- Uses the Lazy plugin manager some time before Packer was archived.
+- Uses the Lazy plugin manager for some time before Packer was archived.
 - 30+ plugins; plugin configuration is located in [...`/nvim/lua/frostynick/lazy.lua`](~/.config/nvim/lua/frostynick/lazy.lua)
   <!-- if you're in vim remember gf - go to file for above -->
-    - Treesitter textobjects; basically for now you can <kbd>dif</kbd> to delete inside a function, <kbd>caf</kbd> to delete around a function, etc. There's a lot of potential for this since it's very barebones.
+    - Treesitter textobjects; basically for now you can <kbd>dif</kbd> to delete inside a function, <kbd>caf</kbd> to delete around a function, etc. There's a lot of potential for this since it's just the start of this part of the config.
     - Use nvim surround for many new keybinds.
 Starts with <kbd>ys</kbd> "you surround"
     - Format markdown tables with `:Tableize` or <kbd>leader + m + t</kbd>.
       Preview markdown in the web with `:MarkdownPreviewToggle` or <kbd>leader
-      + m + m</kbd>.
+      \+ m + m</kbd>.
+Requires `npm` or possibly `yarn` with config changes.
     - Git fugitive.
 Access with <kbd>leader + g + f</kbd>
+    - Lua line.
     - Much more.
-- Lua based whenever it's better in speed or functionality.
+- Lua based plugins whenever it's better in speed or functionality.
 - Not familiar with the keybinds for this config? <kbd>leader + ?</kbd>
   (leaderkey is space for everything)
 - Rose pine theme.
 (The screenshot is likely outdated if it has a different theme)
-- Lua line

 </details>